kostya/benchmarks/README.md

  - time spent for the benchmark execution (loading required data and code self-testing are not measured);
  - memory consumption of the benchmark process, reported as `base` + `increase`, where `base` is the RSS before the benchmark and `increase` is the peak increase of the RSS during the benchmark;
  - energy consumption of the CPU package during the benchmark: PP0 (cores) + PP1 (uncores like GPU) + DRAM.
+Currently, only Intel CPU are supported via the powercap interface.

 All values are presented as: `median`<sub>±`median absolute deviation`</sub>.